cya9nide/pyircbot/README.md

    # Edit the .env file with your desired settings
    # IMPORTANT: Replace all placeholder values with your actual settings
-   nano .env  # or use your preferred editor
+   vi .env  # or use your preferred editor
    ```

 4. **Make the script executable**